Moselle loop Bremm

 Treffpunkt wo Mosel und Rhein ineinander fließen

-But it is also worth strolling through Koblenz Old Town and along the banks of the Rhine and Moselle.
+But it is also worth strolling through Koblenz Old Town and along the banks of the Rhine and Mosel River.
 Ehrenbreitstein Fortress also rises up on the Rhine side.
 From Konrad-Adenauer-Ufer, you can take the cable car directly across the Rhine to the fortress.
 A combined ticket costs 17.90 and you can buy it directly online here.
 There are also one-way tickets just for the cable car or just for the fortress.

 The best way to reach Ehrenbreitstein Fortress is via the cable car that crosses the Rhine.